Coat Colors in Boxers and the ABC

 There are no easy solutions to controlling fleas.
 In addition to the dog, his environment must be treated.
 But remember, almost all flea products contain certain toxic chemicals and must be used with caution.
 So-called natural preparations may be equally toxic.
 Always consult your veterinarian for professional advice, and pay particular attention to the safety of treatments for young puppies and adults alike.

 Despite a breeder's best efforts, Boxers do sometimes suffer from conditions to which the breed seems to be predisposed.
 In many instances, diagnosis and treatment will effect a cure or symptomatic relief.

 Like many breeds of dogs, Boxers are subject to heart ailments.
-These include congenital anomalies as well as acquired disease later in life.
+These include congenital and inherited anomalies as well as acquired disease later in life.
 Boxer heart disease usually falls into two important categories: aortic stenosis and cardiomyopathy.

 This is a congenital condition, a narrowing or constriction of the outflow tract from the left ventricle to the aorta.
 It can be detected as a systolic murmur by your veterinarian in young puppies and older dogs.
 Sometimes the murmur will not show up until the dog reaches enough physical size for the constriction to become evident.